 The holidays are all about homemade.

-The crust was surprisingly easy to make.
+First, I tackled the crust, which was surprisingly easy to make.
 Combine the ingredients and voila!

 However, there were a few plot twists post-dough assemblage (aka I didn't read the recipe all the way through before I started).
 Apparently, you have to chill the prepped dough in the fridge for an hour.
 Whoopsies!
 Wish I would've known that earlier in the day.